-There's alot going on in this whiskey, but the presentation is chaotic and a tad confusing.
+There's alot going on in this whiskey, but the presentation of flavor is chaotic and a tad confusing.

 Colonel E.H.
 Taylor Straight Rye was introduced as a new annual release by Buffalo Trace in 2012.
 Intentionally placed in the product line honoring the great 19th century Kentuckian Edmund Haynes Taylor Jr, Buffalo Trace crafted this rye to be more reminiscent of a late-19th century rye whiskey.
 Like every whiskey carrying Col. Taylor’s name and picture (except the barrel proof bourbon), this whiskey is is bottled in bond in homage to one of Col. Taylor’s greatest 19th century whiskey industry achievements.